-Extreme weather and climate change wreak havoc on the natural world.
-As precious biodiverse habitats such as coral reefs, tropical mangroves and Arctic tundra feel the heat, many species lose their habitats and attempt to adapt or move to new areas.
+Human lives and infrastructure are not the only things lost to hazards, which can wreak havoc on the natural world.
+Many species lose their habitats and attempt to adapt or move to new areas.
 In either case, survival is not guaranteed.
-Human activities that impact the environment also reduce our resilience to disasters.
-As we modify natural landscapes for land development and degrade them with pollution, we hinder important ecosystem services such as protection from natural hazards, the provision of natural resources and the support of biodiversity.
+Impacts on ecosystems also reduce our resilience by affecting the ecosystem services provisioning such as protection from natural hazards, food and water provision, and the support of biodiversity.

 In summer 2021, air temperatures in Canada broke records multiple days in a row as a powerful heatwave spread over the Pacific Northwest, registering over 600 heat-related deaths and setting an all-time high-temperature record for the country at 49.6°C (121.3°F).

 Lagos faces increasingly severe annual flooding, exacerbated by sea level rise and subsidence.
 In 2021, floods again submerged vehicles and houses, displacing thousands from their homes.

 In summer 2021, drought and low humidity combined with record-breaking heat of up to 48.8°C (119.8°F) led to fire outbreaks across the Mediterranean countries, killing more than 100 people and burning more than 620,000 ha of land in July and August

 On 15 January 2022, the Hunga-Tonga-Hunga-Ha'apai volcano eruption was felt across the Pacific Ocean and beyond, releasing energy equivalent to hundreds of Hiroshima nuclear explosions and creating supersonic air pressure waves that were observed from space.